-Competitors like DirecTV Now, Sling TV and Hulu + Live TV have skinny TV bundles for $50 a month or less, but PlayStation Vue may be a better fit for YouTube TV users who want to switch.
-Here are two reasons why:
+Competitors like DirecTV Now, Sling TV and Hulu + Live TV have skinny TV bundles for around $50 a month or less, but PlayStation Vue may be a better fit for YouTube TV users who want to switch.
+Here are two reasons why…

-- Price: PlayStation Vue has two streaming TV bundles that cost the same as YouTube TV or less: “Access” for $44.99/month and “Core” for $54.99/month.
+- Price: PlayStation Vue has two streaming TV bundles that cost about the same as YouTube TV or less: “Access” for $49.99/month and “Core” for $54.99/month.
 These prices went up $5/month in July 2019.